sampagavi/AutoConnect/README.md

 - Map visualization
 ---
 ## Imp points
-- API uses latitude & longitude, rounded to integer (for simplified distance calc)
+- API returns latitude & longitude as doubles.
+Calculations now use actual coordinates (no rounding), giving more accurate distances.
 - OpenStreetMap API has rate limits (1 request/sec).
 Avoid spamming requests
 - Add delays for production use or consider local cache of frequent locations
 ---